Thank you for visiting the THAILAND HP Store

 One of the most alluring aspects of a stylus is that they are incredibly easy to use.
 Someone who has never seen or touched a stylus before could easily pick one up and master the basic functionality.
 It’s as simple as holding a pencil and operates pretty much the same.

 Operating a capacitive touch screen in cold temperatures can be an aggravating experience.
 When the environment around you is cold and your fingertips are just as frigid, your touch screen device will have a hard time registering contact.
-This often results in many frustrated jabs at your screen - leaving your fingers even colder and your patience has worn thin.
+This often results in a number of frustrating jabs at your screen - leaving your fingers even colder and your patience wearing thin.

 Stylus pens are perfect for all weather conditions: rain, shine, sleet, or snow.
 Since styluses are manufactured with conductive materials, you can depend on full functionality no matter what the state of your pointer finger.
 Whether you’ve just washed your hands or are gloved up to brave the winter, a stylus promises foolproof contact performance.